 - The paging operation in the MME is not aware of the use of the WUS in the eNB.

-- To reduce WUS use in cells not monitored by the UE, WUS-capable eNBs provide UE's last cell information to MME in the S1 UE Context Release Complete or UE Context Suspend Request messages for all UEs, as described in TS 23.401[17].
+- To reduce WUS use in cells not monitored by the UE, WUS-capable eNBs provide UE's last used cell information to MME in the S1 UE Context Release Complete or UE Context Suspend Request messages for all UEs, as described in TS 23.401[17].